AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 Field | Type | Description
 --- | --- | ---
-`op` | required | `exception`
+`op` | Required | Contains `exception`.
-`class` | optional | specifies the exception class.
-If `class` is not set, the `\Magento\Framework\Exception\LocalizedException` will be thrown.
+`class` | Optional | Specifies the exception class.
+If `class` is not set, `\Magento\Framework\Exception\LocalizedException` will be thrown.
-`message` | optional |  specifies the exception message.
+`message` | Optional | Specifies the exception message.
 If this field is not explicitly set, then the message defined in the `fallbackErrorMessage` configuration field will be returned.
-If `fallbackErrorMessage` is not set, the system default error message will be shown.
+If `fallbackErrorMessage` is not set, the system default error message will be returned.

 If an error occurs, the response is similar to the following: